David-Akintan/botg-project/README.md

 # botg-project
-An Interactive multiplayer debate game powered by base blockchain.
+An Interactive multiplayer debate game powered by base and celo blockchain.